 This might be attributed to a tax, which occurs only once.
 It is also crucial to be aware that it is added on top of the standard tax rate in retrospect.
 Traders often bring up windfall taxes in the context of the stock market and goods whose prices experience high volatility.

 As you may already be aware, the conflict between Russia and Ukraine caused crude oil prices to skyrocket.
 As a result, India's oil companies recorded their highest net gains ever during the last fiscal year of 2022, making extraordinary profits.
 Further, among the top revenue producers are ONGC, Oil India, and GAIL.

 Corresponding to this event, the government imposed this Windfall Tax rate on oil producers to cover India's trade deficit and raise spending on food and fertilizers.
 This tax was proposed in July 2022 and went into effect on September 1 of that same year.

-Further, the government raised the excise tax on diesel exports from ₹6 to ₹12 per liter.
-Additionally, they increased export taxes on gasoline and diesel by ₹6 per liter and ₹13 per liter, respectively, and revised the export cess on aviation turbine fuel.
+Further, the government raised the excise tax on diesel exports from ₹6 to ₹12 per litre.
+Additionally, they increased export taxes on gasoline and diesel by ₹6 per litre and ₹13 per litre, respectively, and revised the export cess on aviation turbine fuel.

 Due to the decline in oil prices on the global market by mid-July, this tax was reduced and revised.
 On August 2, 2022, the government made another revision, reducing some taxes and raising others.

-Finally, diesel export taxes rose by ₹7 per liter on August 19, 2022.
-The tax rate on ATF was reinstated at ₹2 per liter.
+Finally, diesel export taxes rose by ₹7 per litre on August 19, 2022.
+The tax rate on ATF was reinstated at ₹2 per litre.
 But the government only charges ₹13,330 per tonne of domestic crude oil.
 On August 31, 2022, the levied taxes were revised and raised.

 You may also want to know Windfall Tax Effect on Crude Oil Prices